FAQs for web design, SEO, hosting, etc

 Very importantly we are able to identify the IP address of the computer which was used to submit the form, and add that IP address to a blacklist, thus blocking that same computer from making further form submissions.

-For a more in-depth view on how Targa handles contact form submission, take a look at this article on web form security (page will open in a new tab)
+For a more in-depth view on how Targa handles contact form submission, take a look at this article on web form security

 Questions about web designers